 Myth #4: Travel insurance is not necessary for trips within Canada

-Although you will have a limited amount of coverage through OHIP while you’re in another province, the amount of money you may need to pay for services not covered by OHIP, such as ambulance service, will typically be more than the cost of a travel insurance policy.
+Not all health services are covered by OHIP in another Canadian province or territory.
+This why the Ministry of Health and Long-Term Care recommends that you buy private health insurance before leaving Ontario to cover any uninsured services necessary.
+In most cases, the amount of money you may need to pay for services not covered by OHIP, such as ambulance services, will be more than the cost of a travel insurance policy.

 Myth #5: Travel insurance is not necessary for those who are young and healthy